 - Pepos are berries with a hardened skin.
 Examples are watermelon, cucumber and squash.

 - Hesperidiums are berries with a leathery skin and papery partitions within.
-Examples are the citrus fruits.
+Examples are the citrus fruits or pomegranate.

 - Dehiscent Fruits split open at maturity to release their seeds.